pyscf/pyscf.github.io/source/user/lo.rst

 Note that the PM localization depends on the choice of orbitals used for population analysis.
 Several choices of populations are available, e.g.
 Mulliken, (meta-) L\"owdin orbitals.
+Intrinsic bond orbitals (IBOs) can be viewed as a special case of PM localization using Intrinsic atomic orbitals (IAOs) as population method.
 See Ref. :cite:`Lehtola14PM` for a summary of choices of orbitals.
 PM localization has a good feature that enables the distinguishment of :math:`\sigma` and :math:`\pi` orbitals.

-Edmiston-Ruedenberg (ER) localization :cite:`Edmiston63` maximizes the summation of orbital coloumb integrals,
+Edmiston-Ruedenberg (ER) localization :cite:`Edmiston63` maximizes the summation of orbital coulomb integrals,

 .. math::

     f(U) = \sum_{i} (ii|ii)

+ER localization, however, is computationally more expensive than Boys or PM approaches.

 The :mod:`lo` module implements various orbital localizations, including:

 =========================== ============== ==================== ======== =====
-Method                       optimization   cost function        PBC     ref (meta-) L\"owdin                   No            -                 yes     :cite:`Lowdin50,Sun14qmmm` Natural atomic orbitals          No            -                 no      :cite:`Reed85` Intrinsic Atomic orbitals        No            -                 yes     :cite:`Knizia13IAO` Intrinsic Bond orbitals          yes         IAO charges         gamma   :cite:`Knizia13IAO` Boys                             yes         dipole              no      :cite:`Foster60` Pipek-Mezey                      yes         local charges       gamma   :cite:`Pipek98` Edmiston-Ruedenberg              yes         coloumb integral    gamma   :cite:`Edmiston63`
+Method                       optimization   cost function        PBC     ref (meta-) L\"owdin                 No            -                 yes     :cite:`Lowdin50,Sun14qmmm` Natural atomic orbitals          No            -                 no      :cite:`Reed85` Intrinsic atomic orbitals        No            -                 yes     :cite:`Knizia13IAO` Boys                             yes         dipole              no      :cite:`Foster60` Pipek-Mezey                      yes         local charges       gamma   :cite:`Pipek98` Intrinsic bond orbitals          yes         IAO charges         gamma   :cite:`Knizia13IAO` Edmiston-Ruedenberg              yes         coulomb integral    gamma   :cite:`Edmiston63`
 =========================== ============== ==================== ======== =====

 For example, to obtain the natural atomic orbital coefficients (in terms